Hijazi-alaa/sea-side-rest/README.md

 <li>Help with menu view function to view menu items in 4 seperate categories</li>
 </ul>

-Code institute helped me get back on track on several occasions when I had bugs or any problems throughout the project.
+Code institute tutor support helped me get back on track on several occasions when I had errors or any problems throughout the project.